-Watto Training (RTO # 40791) delivers the car instructor course (TLI41218 – Certificate IV in Transport & Logistics (Road Transport – Car Driving Instruction) at Tweed Heads, NSW.
+Watto Training (RTO # 40791) delivers the car instructor course (TLI41222 – Certificate IV in Motor Vehicle Driver Training, Specialisation Group A – Car) at Tweed Heads, NSW.

 This qualification is nationally-recognised in all states and territories of Australia.
 However, if an applicant wishes to be accredited as a driver trainer in a particular state or territory they will need to meet the specific requirements of that jurisdiction.

 The full course fee is $3,500 GST exempt.

 Watto Training will consider a reduced fee if someone has RPL (recognition of prior learning).
 This may include qualifications, certificates, relevant work experience etc.

 How do I become a car driving instructor in NSW?

 Read this to find out how to become an accredited car driving instructor in NSW